mkimhj/twocents/README.md

 **Logistics**
 * Find a nonprofit, maybe two, to connect with and start marketing once site is up and running.
 * Get a corporate / nonprofit bank account to connect our donations with.

+**Server Side Debugging**
+In line 8 of Meteor.startup you will see `ConsoleMe.enabled = true;`, this opens a subscription for the client to receive console logs from the Server, if you want to enable listening on the client side type `ConsoleMe.subscribe()` in the browser console.
+Make sure to enter this every time you refresh the page.
+Also, DISABLE THIS FOR DEPLOYMENT.